aws/aws-advanced-python-wrapper/docs/using-the-python-driver/using-plugins/UsingTheAuroraInitialConnectionStrategyPlugin.md

 When this plugin is enabled, if the initial connection is to a reader cluster endpoint, the connected reader host will be chosen based on the configured strategy.
 The [initial connection strategy](../ReaderSelectionStrategies.md) specifies how the driver determines which available reader to connect to.

 This plugin also helps retrieve connections more reliably.
 When a user connects to a cluster endpoint, the actual instance for a new connection is resolved by DNS.
 During failover, the cluster elects another instance to be the writer.
-While DNS is updating, which can take up to 40-60 seconds, if a user tries to connect to the cluster endpoint, they may be connecting to an old node.
+While DNS is updating, which can take up to 40-60 seconds, if a user tries to connect to the cluster endpoint, they may be connecting to an old host.
 This plugin helps by replacing the out of date endpoint if DNS is updating.

 ## Enabling the Aurora Initial Connection Strategy Plugin